Concerto-D/concerto-decentralized/README.md

 **Note:** the project has only be tested on **Linux** machines.

 # Experiment
-This part deals with the re-execution of the experiments done with the synthetic use case presented in the paper. \ The execution can done either locally or remotely directly on g5k.
+This part deals with the re-execution of the experiments done with the synthetic use case presented in the paper.\ The execution can be done either locally or remotely directly on g5k.
 The former is good for testing or debugging purposes, the latter is better for long-term experiments.\
 The setup is similar for both cases, with few differences.